 Summer Festivals in Peru

 In Cusco on Christmas Eve, there’s the market of Santurantikuy.
 It means the “Sale of Saints.”
-Of course, that means you’re going to be able to buy a whole lot of different figurines, dolls, and statuettes of Catholic saints here.
+Of course, that means you’ll be able to buy a whole lot of different figurines, dolls, and statuettes of Catholic saints here.
 There are also a lot of nativity scene figures if you’re in the market for any of those.

 Head to the beach for the biggest festivities of New Year’s Eve (it’s high season for the beaches, don’t forget).
 There will be parties, music, merriment, and mayhem.